Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 Whether a Sam’s Club membership is right for you really depends on so many things.
 Do you have limited storage?
 Do you live near enough that you would shop there often?
 How big is your family, and will you use up the things that you buy?
 Also – and this is very important – how likely are you to walk past a 65-inch HDTV that’s a great price if it wasn’t on your shopping list? 😀

 I hope this helps you!
 Do you have a warehouse club membership?
 Do you think it’s a good deal, or a waste of money?
 I’d love to hear your thoughts on the subject!
+What other Sam’s Club shopping tips can you suggest?

 Leave a Reply